AOSC-Dev/translations/WineHQ/README.md

 > Also, Try to keep your translation consistent, i.e. try to not translate
 > the same term differently in different places.

-You can always improve the translations, for example the famous idiot zh_CN-MS term “内存不能为 read” (The memory cannot be read) should be changed.
+You can always improve the translations, for example the famous idiotic zh_CN-MS term “内存不能为 read” (The memory cannot be read) should be changed.